 Most people these days dismiss DSLR cameras in favor of mirrorless options.
 But some photographers still love using an optical viewfinder.
 And others don’t want to sacrifice performance and quality.
 If you’re one of those people, you must look at the Nikon D850.

 Nikon released this iconic DSLR camera in 2018.
-But it remains one of the best non-mirrorless options for professionals.
 It only has a mechanical viewing system.
 But it has features that make it highly competitive with high-end mirrorless cameras.
+This is the best camera for professional photography for photographers who still want a DSLR.

 First, the D850 has an excellent 45.7 MP resolution.
 That places it on the level with the Nikon Z7 II and the Z9.
 Its backside illuminated sensor lets you shoot in low light with minimal noise.
 It also doesn’t have a low-pass filter, allowing you to create tack-sharp images.